 (3) Municipalities shall permit the Director of the Department, and staff or auditors reporting to the Director, to examine and make copies of all records and accounts of the HD Zone, the HD Zone Plan and HD Projects, as requested.

+66.11: Waiver

 (1) The Director of the Department may waive, in writing, any provision of 760 CMR 66.00 not required by statute provided that the Department determines that such waiver is consistent with the purposes set out in the statute and 760 CMR 66.00, and that desired relief is in the public interest.